-Four years ago, I worked a seasonal retail job at a department store from October through mid-January.
-To be honest, I still miss that job from time to time.
-A few years ago with having a newborn, and now a toddler, my schedule is still too crazy to work a second job.
+Starting at the end of 2014, I worked a seasonal retail job at a department store from end of October through mid-January.
+To be honest, I still miss that job from time to time and my experience working retail.
+With having a daughter now, my schedule is still too crazy to work a second job.

 But I’m sharing how I decided to take on the job and what my experience was like – positives and negatives.
 My experience might help with decision-making if you are considering a retail job.
 Alternatively, if you are a shopper this holiday season, my post will serve as a reminder to smile and be friendly to retail workers.

 First, how did I get hired on working retail for the holidays?
 The husband and I were shopping at a department store one weekend in October and saw a table with seasonal job applications.
-Our conversation went like this:

 “We shop here a lot, you should work here.”

 “Yeah, you are the self-employed one and have flexibility.”